-Interestingly, a high percentage of these people are Millennials, a younger demographic that is also called Generation Y or the Net Generation.
+Interestingly, a high percentage of these people are Millennials.
 I had to look up the characteristics of this generation to better understand why so many of them would opt to represent themselves in personal injury cases, instead of searching online for a good personal injury lawyer.
 I found exactly what I needed on WhatIs.com:

 “Millennials grew up in an electronics-filled and increasingly online and socially-networked world.
 They are the generation that has received the most marketing attention.
 As the most ethnically diverse generation, Millennials tend to be tolerant of difference.
 Having been raised under the mantra “follow your dreams” and being told they were special, they tend to be confident.
 While largely a positive trait, the Millennial generation’s confidence has been argued to spill over into the realms of entitlement and narcissism.
 They are often seen as slightly more optimistic about the future of America than other generations — despite the fact that they are the first generation since the Silent Generation that is expected to be less economically successful than their parents.”

 I also read: “As of 2012, only 19 percent of Millennials said that, generally, others can be trusted.”
 The way I see it, the combination of their tech-savvy and their lack of trust may drive Millennials to believe two things: 1) All the information that they need to represent their own legal case must be on the Internet and, 2) Personal injury attorneys are just out to get their money.